 ExpressVPN includes fast VPN servers across 94 countries and unlimited bandwidth.
 That makes for a solid choice for anyone using the VPN for P2P traffic or unblocking content on streaming services like Netflix.

 The provider is a tad pricier than most other VPNs, but may be a great fit for those who want the best experience for Mac.
-ExpressVPN doesn’t come with a free trial, but there is a 30-day money-back guarantee for reassurance.
+ExpressVPN doesn’t come with a free trial with its VPN as such, but there is a 30-day money-back guarantee for reassurance.

-You can tell that we really rate Express - it's the VPN we'd choose if we were getting one and it's hard to argue with the provider's 30-day money-back guarantee.
+You can tell that we really rate Express - it's the VPN we have on our machines in the TechRadar office and it's hard to argue with the provider's 30-day money-back guarantee.
 And the good news is that TechRadar readers can get a little perk when they sign up, too.
 ExpressVPN has agreed to give readers three months extra FREE when they sign up for a year.

 We found that Mac VPN provider CyberGhost certainly has the smarts to easily back up its claims.
-Let's start with the basics: more than 3,600 servers spread across 60 countries, no bar on torrents and some really handy live chat support if you ever run into difficulties.
+Let's start with the basics: more than 6,000 servers spread across over 80 countries, no bar on torrents and some really handy live chat support if you ever run into difficulties.

 Guaranteed no logs, rigorous encryption and a trigger-happy kill switch for any breaches in security mean it's certainly strong.
 But it's the added little extras that make CyberGhost stand out from the rest.
-Wanting to unlock Netflix, Hulu, BBC iPlayer, YouTube or something else?
+Wanting to unlock Netflix with your VPN, or Hulu, BBC iPlayer, YouTube or something else?
 No worries, as CyberGhost will automatically connect you to the server best poised for the purpose.
 It can also block ads, trackers and malicious websites.

 CyberGhost has recently improved its interface - previously one of main gripes with this Mac VPN.
 Now that only gives us room to moan about the odd bit of clogging, which lead to reduced speeds from servers in the far reaches of the globe.
 There's still room for improvement on website-based support pages, too - an area where ExpressVPN has everybody else licked.